rachelesmee/website/foss4guklocal2023/index.md

 ## Keynotes

-We have two amazing keynotes who are keen to present - we will announce them when they are confirmed.
+We have two amazing keynotes: Ujaval Gandhi & Helen McKenzie.
 We will also have a panel discussion provisionally titled: *Where have we gone in the last ten years and where will be in ten years time?*.

 ## Call for Talks